Synchronization with prescribed transient behavior: Heterogeneous multi-agent systems under funnel coupling Extended

-Under this observation, in~\citep{jglee18automatica}, for example, a network that estimates the number of agents is designed as $\dot{x}_1 = -x_1 + 1 + k\nu_1$ and $\dot{x}_i = 1 + k\nu_i$ for $i \neq 1$, which has $\dot{s} = -(1/N)s + 1$ as its blended dynamics, i.e., the emergent collective behavior asymptotically converges to the number of agents~$N$.
-Now, the emergent dynamics to be introduced later on takes clearly a different form compared to the blended dynamics due to the difference in the coupling law, and by this difference, a new application might occur, which needs further inspection.
+Under this observation, in~\citep{jglee18automatica}, for example, a network that estimates the number of agents is designed as $\dot{x}_1 = -x_1 + 1 + k\nu_1$ and $\dot{x}_i = 1 + k\nu_i$ for $i \neq 1$, which has $\dot \xi = -(1/N)\xi + 1$ as its blended dynamics, i.e., the emergent collective behavior asymptotically converges to the number of agents~$N$.
+Now, the emergent dynamics to be introduced later on takes clearly a different form compared to the blended dynamics, and by this difference, a new application might occur, which needs further inspection.
 A particular example illustrating the utility of the emergent dynamics is given in Section \ref{subsec:app_dms} as a distributed median solver.

 We emphasize that each agent may be unstable (or malfunctioning, or even malicious), as long as their combination, i.e., the emergent dynamics is stable, hence the stability of the group is maintained.
-This may provide a way to keep public good against malicious agents by a majority of good neighbors.
+In particular, in a large group of agents malicious agents cannot destabilize the overall system provided the majority of agents behaves ``good''.
 Synchronization achieved in this way is also robust against external disturbance, noise, and/or uncertainty in the agent dynamics due to the stability of the emergent dynamics.